 If you want a meter, we'll supply and fit one for free, provided that it is reasonable, practical and not unreasonably expensive.
-Simply contact our meter helpline on 02477 715 842 for more information.
+Simply contact our customer contact centre on 03457 500 500 for more information.

 We'll carry out a survey and fit a meter, wherever practicable, with 90 days of the application.
 We'll start charging you using your meter as soon as we've fitted it.
 If you've been paying unmetered charges in the meantime then we'll adjust your charges, taking it off your metered charge if you've paid too much.